soff22/summer-of-code/blog/_posts/2015-07-19-Meet-Team-RailsGEnthusiasts.md

 We have big expectations and we know we have to work hard to achieve them.
 We really want to learn coding, to create different software programs and apps.
 We want to lay the basis of our future career development as RubyonRails developers.<br/>
 Thank you TheOryx.com for inviting us to share your great working atmosphere.
 <img src="https://cloud.githubusercontent.com/assets/9285851/8754897/5ecd846c-2ccf-11e5-9932-b35964d12794.jpg"><br/>
-In the left - Petar (TheOryx), Boryana & Sophia sitting in the middle, behind us our coaches Tsvety and Andrew
+In the left - Petar (TheOryx), Boryana & Sophia sitting in the middle, behind us our coaches Tsvety and Andrew<br/>
+Photo taken by Sophia&Boryana

 ###If we could code anything in the world, what would it be?